 The Company is operated and managed in the UK and the accounts represent a single legal entity; all audit work was performed within the UK with no component auditors.
 Certain procedures including those relating to the hosting and monitoring of the IT systems used by the company were performed at a Santander UK level.
 As part of the planning and execution of the audit, we ensured that these procedures performed were sufficient for the purposes of the Cater Allen Limited audit.
-This gave us the evidence we needed for our opinion on the financial statements as a whole.
+This provided the evidence necessary to support the opinion on the financial statements as a whole.
 As part of designing our audit, we determined materiality and assessed the risks of material misstatement in the financial statements.
 As in all of our audits we also addressed the risk of management override of internal controls, including testing journals and evaluating whether there was evidence of bias by the directors that represented a risk of material misstatement due to fraud.